Special Educational Needs Information Report (Local Offer)

 The Headteacher carries out regular tracking of all pupils’ progress.
 Formal and informal assessment is ongoing in the classroom.
 Any interventions are carefully monitored to ensure that SEN provision is formally reviewed six times a year, by the SENCo where provision and progress is monitored.
 Parents’ evenings are held twice a year as well as informal class open afternoons.
 For children with a EHCP formal reviews are held annually with the child, parents, school and all appropriate agencies are invited to attend.

-Who oversees the SEND provision at Hartpury School and what is the role of the SEN Governors?
+Who oversees the SEND provision at Hartpury School and what is the role of the SEN Local Advisor?

 The Headteacher is responsible for the overall management of the school’s SEND provision.
-The SENCo and Head work in close consultation with the SEND Governor in the development and monitoring of the SEND policy.
-The governors work in cooperation with the SENCo and Head to determine and implement the policy, establish the approach to the school’s provision for children with SEND and to report to parents.
-The SEND governor monitors the school’s work on behalf of the children with SEND.
+The SENCo and Headteacher work in close consultation with the SEND local advisor in the development and monitoring of the SEND policy.
+The local advisors work in cooperation with the SENCo and Head to determine and implement the policy, establish the approach to the school’s provision for children with SEND and to report to parents.
+The SEND local advisors monitors the school’s work on behalf of the children with SEND.